 The Library receives a substantial amount of support from the municipality.
 As a component unit, a significant reduction in the level of the support, if this were to occur, may have an effect on the Library's programs and activities

 9. SUBSEQUENT EVENTS

-Subsequent events have been evaluated through July 26, 2021 which is the date the financial statements were available to be issued.
+Subsequent events have been evaluated through September 22, 2022 which is the date the financial statements were available to be issued.
+There were no subsequent events that required financial statement adjustment.